Treatments · OCD therapy

 Daniella Simas Medeiros, RP (Qualifying)

 Affirming OCD work for adults, neurodivergent clients, and people in high-pressure roles.
-Uses ERP, ACT, CBT, and mindfulness, with practice between sessions.
+Uses ACT, CBT, and mindfulness to work with intrusive thoughts and anxiety, with practice between sessions.

 About Daniella